timothylevi/kardinal/README.md

 * One or two spots where queries are not optimized.
 * Separate help-tips into Backbone Views for better organization.
 * Refactor code smells (CommentsController#create, RecipientsController#create, SessionsController#create)
+* Refactor Recipient::self_images to separate out into a class and instance method

 ## Contact